jonnynoone/simple-chat/README.md

 # Simple Chat

-A simple chat application written in PHP
+A simple asynchronous chat application written in JavaScript and PHP